Deep Learning and AI

 An Introduction to the Most Common Neural Networks

-In this post, we will discuss the most popular neural network architectures that everyone should be familiar with when working in AI research.
+We will discuss the six popular neural network architectures that everyone should be familiar with when working in AI research with a couple bonus architectures as well!
 By familiarizing yourself with these neural network architectures, you can gain a better understanding of the different types of neural networks and their applications in AI research.

 1. Feed-Forward Neural Network